Sarah Sanders Rips Democrats, Says They Need A ‘Come To Jesus’ Moment On Impeachment

-Sarah Sanders ripped into Democrats on Wednesday, saying that they need to end their talks of impeachment and have a “come to Jesus” moment.
-As more and more progressive lawmakers come out in support of impeaching Donald Trump, Sanders says that they need to show up and do their jobs and end the investigation.
+White House Press Secretary Sarah Sanders ripped into Democrats on Wednesday, saying that they need to end their talks of impeachment and have a “come to Jesus” moment.
+As more and more progressive lawmakers come out in support of impeaching President Donald Trump, Sanders says that they need to show up and do their jobs and end the investigation.

 “Hopefully they’re going to have a come to Jesus moment where they realize what a terrible idea this is,” Sanders said.
 “There is no basis whatsoever for impeachment.”

-Speaking outside the White House, Sanders touched on the topic again, saying that the president is doing his job, pointing out his work on the so-called U.S.-Mexico border emergency, NAFTA, and infrastructure, and Democrats should focus on theirs.
+Speaking outside the White House, Sanders touched on the topic again, saying that the president is doing his job, pointing out his work on the so-called U.S.-Mexico border emergency, NAFTA, and infrastructure.
+She added that Democrats should focus on their jobs as well.

 “The president’s focused on actually doing his job.
 It would be nice if some of the Democrats showed up to do theirs,” Sanders said.